MeerModii/Trip-Sync/README.md

 # TripSync-HackNJIT [Under Development]

-Trip Sync is a dynamic and user-friendly website designed to assist ocean enthusiasts and travelers in planning their trips, finding ports, ships, and exploring the ocean.
+Trip Sync is a dynamic and user-friendly website designed to assist ocean enthusiasts and travelers in planning their trips, finding ports, track ships, and exploring the ocean with ease.
+We aim to build an alternative of google maps for oceans.

 Software & Languages:
 Bootstrap, JavaScript, PHP, HTML, CSS, CSV